 - Audio & Video Transcription Services

 If any of these services sound like something you could do and you’ve got great typing skills, then you should definitely try out a side hustle of being a captioner, transcriptionist, or translator.
 There is a lengthy application process and you aren’t always approved, but once you’re in all you have to do is type what you hear, submit it to them, and then get paid.
 The average captioner can make around $240 a month while the top captioners can take home up to $1,500 a month.

 Are you an animal lover?
 I sure am.
 Rover is an awesome way to set up a pet-sitting or dog-walking business straight out of your home.
 Pet sitters that treat Rover like a part-time job and take two or three dogs for two weeks each month can earn about $1,000 a month.
 If you put in more hours and are working 4 weeks out of the month and taking two or three dogs at a time, you can earn an average of $3,300 per month.

-Could be great gig if you’re willing to putting in the time, go out and about, and take care of these cute lil doggos.
+Could be a great gig if you’re willing to put in the time, go out and about, and take care of these cute lil doggos.